 A BSB education broadens students’ experiences of learning and improves their life skills by providing a wide range of activities and opportunities in and out of the classroom.
 School trips are an important part of school life.
 There are a variety of opportunities for short and extended trips both in Belgium and abroad.
 Some trips are part of the required curriculum (such as Geography fieldwork) whilst other trips may be optional but highly encouraged (such as a language exchange).

 An annual trip for each Year Group gives all students the opportunity to take part in outdoor activities.
 These trips also build a sense of unity within the Year Group and encourage social development.
 The costs for all the Year Group trips for Years 7-9 are included in the school fees.
-Destinations in 2015-2016 included:
+Just a few examples of recent trips include:

 - Albertville in the French alps